dippynark/blog/content/page/about.md

 ---
-title: About me
+title: Luke Addison
-subtitle: A little bit about me
+# subtitle: A little bit about me
 comments: false
 ---

-My name is Luke Addison
+I work at [HSBC](https://github.com/hsbc) as a Kubernetes platform engineer leading a small team helping to abstract away complexity from application teams.

+I am passionate about learning how to live a happy and peaceful life.